 Massage therapists are employed at day spas, hotels, and resorts, at medical offices and facilities, and in private and group practices.
-The Massage Therapy Certificate program provides an individual with the skills necessary to apply for New Hampshire State Licensure, which requires successful completion of the National Examination for Therapeutic Massage and Bodywork or other NH accepted national massage examination.
+The Massage Therapy Certificate program provides an individual with the skills necessary to apply for New Hampshire State Licensure, which requires successful completion of the Massage & Bodywork Licensing Examination (MBLEx).
 WMCC is certified by the National Board for Therapeutic Massage and Bodywork.
 The curriculum includes:

 - Body systems, anatomy, physiology, and kinesiology